Genivia/ugrep/README.md

 runs slower with multiple threads (T10 0.45s) than single-threaded (T11 0.32s),
 which was reported as an issue to the maintainers.

+Note: ugrep option `-c` does not shortcut the search by skipping over the rest of the line after a first match, by contrast to other grep to speed up matching.
+The reason is that ugrep supports multi-line matches by default, which means that the remainder of the line should always be searched to produce accurate results.

 Output is sent to a `null` utility to eliminate terminal display overhead (`> /dev/null` cannot be used as some greps detect it to remove all output).
 The `null` utility source code: